Boulder City, Nevada: Education

 Boulder City's four public schools fall under the jurisdiction of the Clark County School District.
 Boulder City High School serves grades nine through twelve and has an average enrollment of 700–750 students.
 It was one of fourteen Clark County schools to become a five-star school in 2012.
 Elton & Madeline Garrett Junior High School serves grades six through eight.
 Martha P. King Elementary School serves grades three through five.
 Andrew J. Mitchell Elementary School serves grades K through two.
 Boulder City is also home of one non-profit private religious elementary school, Grace Christian Academy, which offers a Christian education for grades kindergarten through five.
 The school is part of Grace Community Church.

 Boulder City also houses a small satellite campus of the College of Southern Nevada.

 Boulder City has a public library, the Boulder City Library.
 The Boulder City Library featured in the plot of the Oscar-winning 2016 film La La Land as the landmark across the street from the childhood home of the film's fictional heroine, aspiring actress Mia Dolan.
 However, La La Land's scenes of Mia's neighborhood in Boulder City (including the library) were actually filmed in Santa Clarita, CA.

 Media

 Stephens Media publishes the Boulder City Review.
 Until it ceased publication in 2009, the Boulder City News was the local newspaper.

-The game Fallout: New Vegas features Boulder City in game.